#LLMProxy

 Use LLMProxy when:

 Do not add LLMProxy just because a provider is non-OpenAI.
-If the selected engine is claude and the provider already exposes an Anthropic-compatible endpoint, point the LLM vault directly at that provider.
+If the selected harness is claude and the provider already exposes an Anthropic Messages-compatible endpoint, point the LLM vault directly at that provider.
+If you need policy, observability, caching, or provider-key management outside Sandbox0, use an AI gateway instead.

 URL Shape#

-The hosted Sandbox0 LLMProxy supports claude2codex, which presents an OpenAI Responses-compatible surface to the client and forwards to an Anthropic-compatible upstream.
+The common Managed Agents path is claude2codex, which presents an OpenAI-style surface to the client and forwards to an Anthropic-compatible upstream.

 Start with the provider's Anthropic-compatible base URL: